What is Failure to Thrive?

 In many cases, people affected are given a diagnosis of more than one of these diseases in their lifetime.

 And, finally, failure to thrive that progresses from childhood into adulthood also means malabsorption, malnutrition and deficiency diseases.

 And this has the potential to affect nearly every system of the body (brain, eyes, nervous system, reproductive health, bones, teeth, etc.!).

 BUT this is preventable earlier in life with basic nutrition intervention.

 The key is knowing your body, what foods you tolerate best, how to help heal your digestive system and how to maintain your good health.

 If you have been working on this for your child for a while now, and too many foods appear to be offenders, or the removal and reintroduction of foods is too complicated, you may need to get professional help.

-How a holistic nutritionist can support a child with FTT:
+How a holistic nutritionist can support a child with Failure to Thrive:

 - Order non-invasive testing to ascertain IgG-mediated food antigen/intolerances